marekmaskarinec/umboxs/static/docs/user/cli.md

 - the `box.json` file
 - the readme specified in `box.json`

-### `init [ <init preset> ]`
+### `init [path] [ -p preset ]`

-Creates a new box in the current directory.
+Creates a new box at path.
+If path is omitted, the box is created in the current directory.
 The box will have the same name as the directory.
 Optionally, you can specify a name of a box, which will be used as a preset.

 > **NOTE:** A box can only be used as a preset, if it has the `init.tar` file
 > uploaded.
 If you are a maintainer, see: [03-init-presets](/docs/maintainer/guides/03-init-presets.md)